mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- allow user to do other stuff, like zoom, pan, going through slices, while calculating the image embedding
+- Fix bug: what if add more frames to the list after the previous list has begun
+- Fix bug: what if press `Return` multiple times?
+- remember to clear Msg/change when image embedding is done
+- display a message to indicate:
+    - computing the image embedding of slice n
+    - image embedding of slice n is ready
+    - Fix bug: should always display the correct message when going through other slices.
+Don't let it disappear too early
+- to start a subprocess makes the main process temporarily blocked.
+To solve the problem, I should set a hotkey `Return` to start all the subprocesses.
+- what if pressing `S` multiple times? how to cancel?
+    - press `S` again to remove the slice
+- refacotr: rendering
+    - `self.surf_mode` done
+    - `self.surf_volume` done
+    - `self.surf_msg` done
+- improve: make sure the message displayed is always in center horizontally
 - deal with multiple tumors. i.e. allow predict a new mask rather than user has to use all control points for one single mask
 - Fix bug: change color of old masks immediately when a new mask instance is created
 - Fix bug: before image is loaded, shouldn't allow user to go through slices (self.frame undefined)